teambit/bit.envs/components/bundlers/vue/readme.md

 # A component bundler for Vue components.
 Compiles and bundles a [Vue](https://vuejs.org) component.

+Please note that while bundling components is possible, it is [recommended to transpiling components](https://docs.bit.dev/docs/best-practices.html#prefer-transpiling-over-bundling)

 ## How to use?

 Import the environment.